 Here are some principles to guide you:

 Determine first the type of foie gras you are looking for.
-This is really important as there are so many types of foie gras:

 Fresh foie gras is reserved for restaurant owners and experienced cooks who make foie gras escalopes in a skillet or create foie gras terrines.
 Canned foies gras are favored by gourmets who want to enjoy a meal without necessarily spending a lot of time in the kitchen.